Shaka-Labs/ACT/README.md

 Go to `TASK_CONFIG` in `config/config.py` and change the paths of the ports that connect leader and follower robots to your computer.

 You will also need to connect a camera to your computer and point it towards the robot while collecting the data via teleoperation.
-You can change the camera port (set to 0 by default).
-It's important the camera doesn't move otherwise evaluation of the policy is likely to fail in evaluation mode.
+You can change the camera port in the config (set to 0 by default).
+It's important the camera doesn't move otherwise evaluation of the policy is likely to fail.

 ### Data collection
 In order to collect data simply run: